waku-org/specs/standards/core/rln-contract.md

 In more detail, the membership life-cycle is as follows:
 1. A user registers a membership:
     1. If there are expired unclaimed slots in the tree, use the slot with the earliest expiration date past its grace period, otherwise create a new slot;
-    2. if the membership re-uses a previously used slot, refund the previous user’s deposit.
+    2. if the membership re-uses a previously used slot, the previous user can claim their deposit back.
 2. The user sends messages while the membership is active:
     1. If the user exceeds the rate limit, their over-limit messages are not propagated in that epoch; the deposit is not slashed.
 3. After the membership expires, the user can do one of the following: